History of Austria: "Lower Austria"

 Rudolf V (Archduke, Emperor Rudolf II 1576–1612), Maximilian's eldest son, moved his capital from Vienna to the safer venue of Prague, in view of the Ottoman threat.
 He was noted as a great patron of the arts and sciences but a poor governor.
 Among his legacies is the Imperial Crown of the Habsburgs.
 He preferred to parcel out his responsibilities among his many brothers (of whom six lived to adulthood), leading to a great heterogeneity of policies across the lands.
 Among these delegations was making his younger brother Mathias, Governor of Austria in 1593.

 In acquiring "Upper Austria" in 1595, his powers were considerably increased, since the remaining Inner Austria territories were in the hands of Ferdinand III who was only 17 at the time.
 However he handed over the administration to Maximilian III, another younger brother.
 In 1593 he instigated a new conflict with the Ottomans, who had resumed raids in 1568, in the so-called Long or Fifteen-Year War of 1593 to 1606.
 Unwilling to compromise, and envisioning a new crusade the results were disastrous, the exhausted Hungarians revolting in 1604.
 The Hungarian problem was further exacerbated by attempts to impose a counterreformation there.
 As a result, he handed over Hungary to Mathias who concluded the Peace of Vienna with the Hungarians, and Peace of Zsitvatorok with the Turks in 1606.
 As a result, Transylvania became both independent and Protestant.

-These events led to conflict (Bruderzwist) between the brothers.
+These events led to conflict between the brothers.
 Melchior Klesl engineered a conspiracy of the archdukes to ensure Mathias' ascendancy.
 By 1608 Rudolf had ceded much of his territory to the latter.
 Further conflict led to Mathias imprisoning his brother in 1611, who now gave up all power except the empty title of emperor, dying the following year and being succeeded by Mathias.

 Thus Mathias succeeded to the Archduchy in 1608, and became emperor in 1612, until his death in 1619.
 His reign was marked by conflict with his younger brother Maximilian III who was a more intransigent Catholic and backed the equally fervent Ferdinand II of "Inner Austria" as successor, having served as his regent between 1593 and 1595, before taking over "Upper Austria".
 The conflicts weakened the Habsburgs relative to both the estates and the Protestant interests.
 Mathias moved the capital back to Vienna from Prague and bought further peace from Turkey, by a treaty in 1615.
 Meanwhile, religious fervor in the empire was mounting, and even Klesl by now Bishop of Vienna (1614) and Cardinal (1615) was considered too moderate by extremist Catholics, including Ferdinand II.
 War was in the air, and the assault on two roral officials in Prague on 23 May 1618 (The Defenestration of Prague) was to spark all out war.
 Mathias, like his brother Rudolf, became increasingly isolated by Ferdinand who had imprisoned Klesl.

 The next brother in line for succession in 1619 was Albert VII, but he was persuaded to step down in favour of Ferdinand II within a few months.